-Checking your quota and requesting quota increases
+Checking your quota, requesting quota increases and dealing with large Conda environments

 Introduction